-Join Bonnie Biafore for an in-depth discussion in this video Putting tasks into the right order, part of Managing Project Schedules.
+Join Bonnie Biafore for an in-depth discussion in this video Putting tasks into the right order, part of Project Management Foundations: Schedules (2013).

 Putting tasks in order is another big step toward completing your schedule. …Once tasks are in the right order, you're on your way to a smoothly running project. …Order is important because some tasks have an effect on others. …Tasks can relate to each other on several ways based on when they start and finish. …These relationships are called task lengths or task dependencies. …The first step in identifying a task dependency is to figure out which task is …the trigger.
 The task connected by a dependency are …called predecessor and successor tasks.
 The predecessor task trigger the successor.…